-Counselling and psychotherapy are interchangeable words which refer to the different talking therapies.
+Counselling and psychotherapy are interchangeable words which refer to the different talking therapies, although psychotherapy is often considered to involve a more in-depth, long-term exploration of one's past.
+However, counselling can be equally in-depth and insightful, depending on where you wish to go.
 People enter therapy for various reasons.
 You do not have to be in crisis to seek a therapist.
 Sometimes it may be because a person is experiencing difficulties in life, going through a bad patch resulting in feelings of anxiety, low mood, anger or frustration.
 Or it could be something indefinable, a sense of issues unresolved or someone may wish to better understand themselves, perhaps by exploring something from their past.
 One of the goals is to develop self-awareness, how we relate to others, for it is this awareness that can lead to greater freedom and autonomy and alleviate stress and anxiety.

 There are many reasons for why we are the way we are.
 Whatever your reason for coming, psychotherapy can help you look underneath everyday life by providing a safe space for us to talk about your concerns and consider your options.